yuz120/cse15l-lab-reports/Week8_Lab_report_4.md

     * The bug is on line 18 in MarkdownParse.java. closeParen is out of bounds, since the test did not handle the line breaks and extra-long lines.

 ### Answer the questions:
-1. Yes, I think there is a small code change that will make my program work for snippet 1 and all related cases that use inline code with backticks.
+1. Yes, I think there is a small code change (<10 lines) that will make your program work for snippet 1 and all related cases that use inline code with backticks.
+Add an if statement to check the backticks using indexing and then compare those with the open and close brackets.
+In this way, the code can detect the backticks and reduce the effects on reading the links.
+2. Yes, I think there is a small code change (<10 lines) that will make my program work for snippet 2 and all related cases that that nest parentheses, brackets, and escaped brackets.
 The code change may be between 67-79, adding a check on hidden brackets.
 It could track the index of opening and closing brackets.
-If they are within the bound of the existed pair of brackets, then
+If they are within the bound of the existed pair of brackets, then "omit" the extra ones.
+3. No, I don't think there is a small code change(<10 lines) that will make my program work for snippet 3 and all related cases that have newlines in brackets and parentheses.
+Because the code in MarkdownParse.java are mainly using indexing, whose efficiency is hugely affected by the newlines and extra-long sentences.
+I think the newlines should be handled throughout the MarkdownParse so that the close paren could be in bounds.